mkieffer1107/aci-bench_upload/corrections/README.md

 # What is this?

 Many of the ACI-Bench data entries contain swapped speaker tags.
 We ran each transcript through a group of LLMs (GPT-5 mini, Grok 4.1 Fast, and Gemini 3 Flash Preview) to identify, as best as possible with a minimal setup, all such instances.
+If at least one model detected an error in a transcript, we flagged it and saved the analysis from each LLM.

 To run yourself, simply run